World 🢖 Australia and Oceania 🢖 Polynesia 🢖 New Zealand 🢖 Waikato

 Above the main wonders of Orakei Korako is a very special natural wonder – Ruatapu Cave (Sacred Cave).
 There are very few caves in the world’s geothermal fields – most sources mention that there are only two, without naming the other one.

 One can descend 40 m deep in this cave and reach a hot pool of lucid, green water – Waiwhakaata Pool that is 8 by 4 m large.

 Nearer to the cave are several mud pools.
-Contrary to the lucid geyser pools that are alcalic, mud pools are formed by acidic water that dissolves the rocks and soil, turning into mud.
+Contrary to the lucid geyser pools that are alkalic, mud pools are formed by acidic water that dissolves the rocks and soil, turning them into the mud.
 From the trail can be seen two mud pools – Kōhua Poharu northern and southern mud pools.

 Exclusive tourist area